-Tuition and fees are determined annually by the College's Board of Trustees and are published on the College's website at www.keystone.edu/tuition_aid/tuitionfees.
+Keystone College strives to keep the cost of attending college as affordable as possible.
+Tuition and fees are determined annually by the College's Board of Trustees and are published on the College's website at nmm.keystone.edu/tuition_aid/tuitionfees.